brightbox/kubernetes-cluster/examples/metrics/README.md

 flag in the workaround.

-However you can ask kubelet to request a central signing certificate from the control plane by adding `serverTLSBootstrap" true` to the kubelet configuration (either directly or in the kubadm config).
+However you can ask kubelet to request a central signing certificate from the control plane by adding `serverTLSBootstrap: true` to the kubelet configuration (either directly or in the kubadm config).
 Then when kublet starts up it will request a certificate which you can view using `kubectl get csr` and approve with `kubectl certificate approve`.